Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator: Constrained symplectic dynamics: numerical results

 whose orthonormality reads

 In this basis the quadratic action is diagonal and the distribution of Dirichlet modes factorizes, exactly as in the periodic case.
 The correspondence between mode correlators obtained from constrained averages and the corresponding quantum-mechanical correlators is thus unchanged in form and can again be stated mode by mode.
 We refer to App.~\ref{app:dirichlet-mode-measure} for the explicit measure and for the detailed mode-by-mode correspondence.

-The discrete frequency content of $\langle \hat q^{2k}(x_0)\rangle_{\text{D.B.}(T)}$ follows directly from its spectral representation.
-Inserting completeness in the numerator of Eq.~\eqref{eq:DB-def-normalised} gives
+The difference in considering a Minkowskian time lattice with $M-1$ points, except the fixed ends, rather than a continuum time interval, simply amounts to have a finite number of modes in the expansion, which, assuming $x_0-x_0^{\mathrm{i}} = a\ell$, where $a$ is the lattice spacing and $T = a M$, reads